Georgi Chilikov: International career

+Style of play

+Chilikov was known for his powerful heading ability.

 Coaching career

 From July to September 2010 he served as assistant manager in Neftochimic Burgas.
 Chilikov was assistant manager in Chernomorets Burgas from June 2011 to May 2014.
 In July 2016, Chilikov was assigned as coach of PFC Levski (Sofia) U17 youth academy team.
 Between October 2016–June 2017 he was the Head Scout of Levski Sofia and was in charge of the team's selection.

 On 9 June 2017, Chilikov was appointed as manager of Second League club Oborishte Panagyurishte.
 In August 2017, only after a month in charge of Oborishte, Chilikov was appointed as an assistant manager of Ludogorets Razgrad.
 In September 2021, Chilikov became the head coach of Arda Kardzhali.
 He parted ways with the Kardzhali team in November 2021.

-Playing style

-Chilikov is known for his powerful heading ability.